Yasumoto/nio-demo/README.md

 Demo repository to help with the Swift NIO Workshop.

+See the Keynote slides in the `presentation` directory that goes along with this repository!

 # Part 1: Setup

 Let's make sure you can build & run the system correctly.